Ultraviolet Irradiation Can Sterilise, But It Can Also Bring About Skin Cancer. How?

 The problem is that the ring structure is stabilised enough on its own that a loss of a fringe electron doesn’t affect its stability — its core can withstand that loss.

-However, this excited electron on its own is pretty unstable — it needs to find some other electron in some other chemical structure that has is spinning in its opposite direction to couple with it for stability’s sake.
+However, this excited electron on its own is unstable — it needs to find some other electron in some other chemical structure that has is spinning in its opposite direction to couple with it for stability’s sake.

 Meaning that it could actually attack some other stable structure, much like how a third wheel attempts to break up a stable marriage — and that would result in the propagation of reactive oxygen species (ROS).